Obstructions to deforming curves on an Enriques-Fano 3-fold: Preliminaries

 \subsection{Hilbert-flag scheme and Primary obstruction}

 In this section, we recall some properties of Hilbert-flag schemes (cf.~\cite{Kleppe81, Sernesi}) and a result in \cite{Nasu5} on primary obstructions to deforming curves on a $3$-fold.
-In this paper, Hilbert-flag schemes play some important roles.
-Given a projective scheme $X$, we denote by $\HF X$ the {\em Hilbert-flag scheme}, that is the projective scheme parametrizing all pairs $(C,S)$ of closed subschemes $C$ and $S$ of $X$ with $C \subset S$.
+In this paper, Hilbert-flag schemes play an important role.
+Given a projective scheme $X$, we denote by $\HF X$ the {\em Hilbert-flag scheme}, that is the projective scheme parametrizing all pairs $(C,S)$ of closed subschemes $C$ and $S$ of $X$ satisfying $C \subset S$.
 For a pair $(C,S)$, its normal sheaf $N_{(C,S)/X}$ in $X$ is defined by the Cartesian diagram